brianadams2337/containerstore-demo/.changeset/modern-pans-stick.md

 '@scayle/storefront-application-nuxt': minor
 ---

-Updated `svgoConfig` to merge with existing default settings, preventing icon misalignment issues that arose from overwriting the configuration.
+**\[Architecture\]** Updated the `svgoConfig` implementation to merge with the default settings rather than completely replacing them.
+This prevents unintended side effects, such as icon alignment issues, caused by an incomplete configuration.